 - a.
-High School Diploma or GED Certificate.
-Transcripts are required. - b.
-Provide certified copy of birth certificate, valid U.S. passport, permanent resident card or naturalized certificate. - c.
-Complete a personal interview with an Admissions Representative and Director of Nursing or appointed nursing program faculty. - d.
-Be in good health and physically able to perform the duties and techniques required for employment in the student's field of interest. - e.
-Disclose all felony convictions and/or professional license revocations or suspensions to the college during the application process; additional information may be required. - f.
-Not currently serving under any court-imposed order of supervised probation, work release, school release or parole in conjunction with any felony conviction(s), plea agreement, or any agreement pursuant to the Mississippi Code Title 97. - g.
+Provide certified copy of birth certificate, valid U.S. passport, permanent resident card or naturalized certificate. - b.
+Complete a personal interview with an Admissions Representative and Director of Nursing or appointed nursing program faculty. - c.
+Be in good health and physically able to perform the duties and techniques required for employment in the student's field of interest. - d.
+Disclose all felony convictions and/or professional license revocations or suspensions to the college during the application process; additional information may be required. - e.
+Not currently serving under any court-imposed order of supervised probation, work release, school release or parole in conjunction with any felony conviction(s), plea agreement, or any agreement pursuant to the Mississippi Code Title 97. - f.
 Acceptable placement exam score from one of the listed placement exams: - TEAS score within two (2) years.
 Composite score of 58% or greater; - ACT score within two (2) years.
-Composite score of 16; or - HESI A2 entrance examination with a minimum of 70-70% in Math and English Language Comprehension (Reading Comprehension, Vocabulary, and General Knowledge). - h.
-Must successfully pass designated MSDH criminal background check. - i.
-Submit all current immunizations. - j.
-Must have negative drug screen. - k.
-Provide proof of individual health insurance. - I. Provide a current cardiopulmonary resuscitation (CPR BLS) certification through the American Heart Association, Health Care Provider level that does not expire before the end of the nursing program. - m.
+Composite score of 16; or - HESI A2 entrance examination with a minimum of 70-70% in Math and English Language Comprehension (Reading Comprehension, Vocabulary, and General Knowledge). - g.
+Must successfully pass designated Mississippi State Department of Health criminal background check. - h.
+Submit all current immunizations. - i.
+Must have negative drug screen. - j.
+Provide proof of individual health insurance. - k.
+Provide a current cardiopulmonary resuscitation (CPR BLS) certification through the American Heart Association, Health Care Provider level that does not expire before the end of the nursing program. - l.
 Documentation of physical ability to function as a nursing student as defined above.
 The physical examination must be completed prior to commencing the first day of class. - All documentation required for admission into the program becomes a part of the student's permanent official record at Blue Cliff College.
 These will not be returned, reissued, or copied for distribution to the student/graduate or other agencies or institutions except for clinical assignments if requested.